mauritssilvis/darts/cli/java/README.md

 ##### Optimal

 To look for all *optimal* checkouts with a fixed number of darts, simply pass the desired number to the `-n` or `--throws` option.
+The throw mode will then take its default `optimal` value.
 For example:

 ```shell